-The membership includes many valued associate corporate members and individuals who provide services to shipping or have an interest in the activities of the industry.
+The membership includes many valued Corporate Associate Members and individuals who provide services to shipping, or have an interest in the activities of the industry.

 Shipping Australia also provides a forum for discussion and the exchange of information between members and other parties, researches and compiles data on the industry and maintains formal contacts between the industry, interest groups and the general public.

 Shipping Australia’s objectives are to influence government and other bodies to adopt policies that: